 Reform our Stewards

 It’s hard to believe that four decades later the culture of New York City’s 1970s fiscal crisis is still sown into the landscape of the city.
 Civic heroes created conservancies and business improvement districts to rescue Central Park and Grand Central Terminal through private and corporate philanthropy.
 Their runaway success rippled to open spaces and commercial corridors across Manhattan and wealthy corners of Brooklyn and Queens.
 At last count, the City boasted 76 business improvement districts and dozens of parks conservancies and preservation groups.

 These institutions–which often just focus on a single park, landmark, or commercial strip–miss the forest for the trees.
 The remainder of the city–everyday streetscapes, parks, storefronts, and landmarks–fall victim to underinvestment and lack of stewardship.
-(Not to mention that many of these institutions are governed by impacted businesses and funded by private philanthropy, rather than neighboring residents.)
-Philanthropy can still support the public realm, but with our city in a new golden age, it’s time to reform our nonprofit stewards.
+(Not to mention that many of these institutions are governed by impacted businesses and funded by private philanthropy, rather than neighboring residents. if i swab ivermectin paste for horses in my cats ears will it get rid of ear mites? ) Philanthropy can still support the public realm, but with our city in a new golden age, it’s time to reform our nonprofit stewards.

 Stewards: let’s take a more regional view.
 Why shouldn’t conservancies support parks across an entire borough?
 Why not recharter business improvement districts to cover an entire community board?
 Couldn’t we bank development rights to support landmarks across the five boroughs?
 Use the power of philanthropy to serve not only the core, but the periphery too.